Compressing Over-the-Counter Markets: Market excess and compression efficiency

-To summarize the difference of results in efficiency when applying conservative and hybrid compression on either the original market or the the bilaterally compressed market, we show in Figure~\ref{fig:raw-vs-bilateral-compression-comparison}, box plots reporting the efficiency ratio with respect to the original level of notional: the beige-color related results are similar to the ones characterized in Table~\ref{tab:compression-results-raw} for the conservative and hybrid approach while the blue-related results are obtained from adding the absolute bilateral results characterized in Table~\ref{tab:compression-results-raw} to the absolute excess reduction for the conservative and hybrid approach as in Table~\ref{tab:compression-results-bil} then dividing by the notional of the original markets.
+Analyzing further the interplay between bilateral and multilateral compression showcases the added-value of multilateral compression services.
+In fact, participants can engage in a decentralized and asynchronous fashion to achieve bilateral compression.
+This is not straightforward for multilateral compression.
+This difference also allows participants to seek to bilaterally compress some of their positions before participating in a multilateral compression cycle.
+We analyze this situation as follows: for each setting, we compare the efficiency of the operation on the original market with the aggregate efficiency when bilateral compression is applied first.\footnote{Appendix~\ref{app-bilateral-market-compression-analysis} reports an analysis on bilaterally compressed markets similar to the one produced for original markets.}

-From Figure~\ref{fig:raw-vs-bilateral-compression-comparison}, we observe that applying a multilateral compression algorithm on the original market is always more efficient than through the sequence of bilateral plus multilateral compression.
-Nevertheless, the difference for hybrid compression is very small (i.e., about a $1$ percentage point improvement in the median) while it is more apparent in the conservative compression (i.e., up to $7$ percentage points) showing a marked sensitivity of the conservative efficiency vis-a-vis prior bilateral compression step.
-Overall, the Figure also highlights, again, the generally high efficiency of the two multilateral approaches.
+Figure~\ref{fig:raw-vs-bilateral-compression-comparison} reports the distribution of efficiency ratios when multilateral compression operators are applied to the full network and when they are combined with bilateral compression first.
+The latter results are obtained by adding the absolute bilateral results reported in Table~\ref{tab:compression-results-raw} to the absolute excess reduction for the conservative and hybrid approach as in Table~\ref{tab:compression-results-bil} then dividing by the aggregate notional of the original markets.

-Finally, in order to better appreciate the levels of compression achievable in the CDS market, we ``zoom-in'' into the top $5$ reference entities by notional across all time snapshots and investigate how much notional value can be eliminated via compression.
-The top five reference entities are all large sovereigns.
-For each market, let $e_{ijk}$ be the notional contract between $i$ and $j$ on the $k$-th reference entity and $x_k = \sum_k e_{ijk}$ be the total gross notional outstanding on reference entity $k$.
-Let $w_k = \frac{x_k}{\sum_k x_k}$ be the relative gross notional for entity $k$ vis-a-vis the total notional of the 5 markets aggregated.
-Consider the relative excess ratio $\epsilon (G) = \frac{\Delta(G)}{x}$, we compute the following ratio for each compression approach:
+The results show that multilateral compression on the original market is always more efficient than the sequence of bilateral-then-multilateral compression.
+Nevertheless, the sequence is particularly relevant under a conservative setting of preferences.
+In fact, the difference for hybrid compression is lower (i.e., about one percentage point improvement in the median) than in the conservative case (i.e., up to seven percentage points).